W4RH4WK/crap/slides/techniques_slides.md

 - Always measure!
   - What to measure, what to optimise?
   - Are the values you measure meaningful?!
-  - Related multiple measurements over time
+  - Relate multiple measurements over time
 - Can be applied to multiple layers
   - Micro-benchmarks (similar to unit tests)
   - Overall benchmark